SuchitKalluru/File-Command-Line-Application/README.md

 This program allows the user to use the command "./fops <command> <source> <destination> " in order to perform operations regarding the <source> file from within the command line of the user's OS specific terminal.

+*In order to use download and unzip the file -> run the command gcc "fops.c -o fops" (you can rename fops to whatever name you choose)

 The user can (1)Copy (2)Rename (3)Delete or (4)Convert.

 Copy - In order to use the copy functionality of the application the user would need to type "./fops copy <source> <destination>".